poptip/twice/README.md

 ### SiteStream#usersInQueue
 List of users that will be added to the stream.

+### SiteStream#failedToAddUsers
+List of users that were not successfully added to the stream.

 ### SiteStream#hasUser(twitterID)
 Returns true if user is in site stream.